Yes, I hear the voices of my alternates.

 But their voices are not hallucinations.

 They are more like thoughts that sound external.

 Each alternate has a function.

-Some alternates communicate autonomously with each other and though
+Some alternates communicate autonomously with each other.

 “Dissociative identities exist in a third reality, an inner world that is visualized, heard, felt and experienced as real.
 This third reality is often characterized by trance logic.
 In trance logic, ideas and relationships of ideas about things are not subject to the rules of normal logic.
 Because (the alternates) are kept in separate compartments (of the brain), contradictory beliefs and ideas can exist together; they do not have to make sense.
 In the way, the internal world has many alternate selves that experience themselves as separate people.
 There is a pseudo delusional sense of separateness and independence.”